-Drug testing is not currently required for work in our in-house clinic, but this can change at any time.
-A 5 or 7 panel drug screen is often required as a pre-internship requirement for many hospitals.
-UVM faculty have the right to request students submit to a drug test if there is suspected drug use in clinic.
+A 5 or 7 panel drug screen is often required as a pre-internship requirement for many hospitals and clinics.
 Even though marijuana is legal in Vermont, if a student tests positive, their application(s) to hospital internship site(s) will be pulled.
 Students are representing the entire cohort as well as the University, and a single infraction could hurt future placements as well.
 If a student chooses to ignore warnings, he/she will be responsible for the consequences when it comes to possible disruptions of placements (including extending their time in the graduate program to meet the clinical hour requirements).
-If a student is absolutely opposed to a drug test, they will be counselled that schools and private practices typically do not have the same drug testing policies as hospitals.